Kingfisherzh/Yanjun-s-Lab-Hub/Lab 3/README.md

 1. Sketch ideas for what you'll work on in lab on Wednesday.

+I plan to design a magic box which will only be opened when someone say out the correct password and shake it at the same time.
+The design consists of the speech to text function and an extended acceleration sensor to detect the movement of the raspberry Pi.

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*